54th Massachusetts Infantry Regiment: Battle of Grimball's Landing

-The regiment's first engagement took place during the Battle of Grimball's Landing on James Island, just outside of Charleston, South Carolina on July 16, 1863.
+The regiment's first engagement took place during the Battle of Grimball's Landing on James Island, just outside of Charleston, South Carolina, on July 16, 1863.
 The Union attack on James Island was intended to draw Confederate troops away from Fort Wagner in anticipation of an upcoming Union assault on the fort.
 During the Battle of Grimball's Landing, the 54th Massachusetts stopped a Confederate advance, taking 45 casualties in the process.

-In an account of the engagement which was later published, First Sergeant Robert John Simmons of the 54th Massachusetts (a British Army veteran from Bermuda) described a "desperate battle" in which about 250 pickets of the regiment were attacked by about 900 Confederates.
-He estimated that the Confederates in their front were supported by a reserve of 3,000 men.
+In an account of the engagement, which was later published, First Sergeant Robert John Simmons of the 54th Massachusetts (a British Army veteran from Bermuda) described a "desperate battle" in which about 250 pickets of the regiment were attacked by about 900 Confederates.
+He estimated that a reserve of 3,000 men supported the Confederates in their front.
 The 54th Massachusetts stopped the Confederate advance then, as he described, "had to fire and retreat toward our own encampment."

 After the engagement, their division commander, Brig.
 Gen. Alfred H. Terry, complimented "steadiness and soldierly conduct" of 54th Massachusetts by courier to Col. Shaw and in his official report of the action.
 This recognition raised the morale of the regiment.